biblibre/omeka-s-module-Search/README.md

 ### Optional dependency

-- Module [Reference] to display facets in the results.
+- Module [Reference] to display facets in the results with the internal adapter.
+  It is not needed for external search engines.

 Quick start